jasontoups-dfinity/react-component-library/memory-bank/techContext.md

 2. React 19 requires modern JavaScript engines
 3. The template is designed for client-side rendering only

-This technical context provides the foundation for understanding the React Playground template's implementation details and technical decisions.
+This technical context provides the foundation for understanding the React Component Library template's implementation details and technical decisions.